survivejs/site/posts/49-survivejs-webpack-120.md

 ## Overview of the Situation

 In addition to pushing the book content further, I spent some time contributing to [webpack-validator](https://www.npmjs.com/package/webpack-validator).
 The tool is growing nicely.
 There's still a lot to do, but it's progressing nicely.
-The biggest advantage of having this kind of shell around Webpack is that it is able to catch issues early while saving your valuable time.
+The biggest advantage of having this kind of shell around webpack is that it is able to catch issues early while saving your valuable time.

 The development of the [training slides](https://survivejs.github.io/training/) took serious effort, but fortunately now that's done, I don't have to worry about slides so much anymore should I get training requests.
 The initial set can be developed further and perhaps turned into something greater, but more on this later.